abraaonascimento/GIS-Programming_and_Automation/Final-Project_Proposal-Assignment/README.md

 ### Using the code

-import csv, operator
+``import csv, operator

-from arcpy import env, AddField_management, CreateRandomPoints_management , Sort_management
+``from arcpy import env, AddField_management, CreateRandomPoints_management , Sort_management
-from arcpy.da import UpdateCursor
+``from arcpy.da import UpdateCursor

-To make a census racial map is important import the standard functions of python: csv and operator to work with demographic data and the ESRI functions: env, AddField_management, CreateRandomPoints_management , Sort_management to work with geographic data.
+To make a census racial dot map is necessary import the standard functions of python: **csv** and **operator** to work with demographic data and the ESRI functions: **env, AddField_management, CreateRandomPoints_management , Sort_management** to work with geographic data.

-env.workspace = "C:\\demographicMaps\\setores".
+``env.workspace = "C:\\demographicMaps\\setores".
 It's the line to set the folder with the geometries of census of city or states.

-demographicData = open("C:\\demographicMaps\\tabelas\\Pessoa03_SP1.csv").
+``demographicData = open("C:\\demographicMaps\\tabelas\\Pessoa03_SP1.csv").
 It's the line for put the csv file with the information about the people.

-Now, basically what is necessary to do is put the name of geographic data (shapefile) and the name to new geographic data file.
+Now, basically what is necessary to do is put the name of geographic data (shapefile) and the name to new order geographic data file.
 Like below,

-geographicData = "sampa"
+``geographicData = "sampa"

-geographicDataOrder = "sampaOrder"
+``geographicDataOrder = "sampaOrder"

-Is just that, the rest of code is able to make a racial map.
+Is just that, the rest of code is able to make a racial dot map.

 ### It's important understand